Geometric and wave optics in a BTZ optical metric-based wormhole: Summary and discussions

-which resembles the classic Pöschl-Teller potential, known for its exact solvability in quantum mechanics.
-This potential reaches a maximum at $\rho=0$ and decays rapidly to zero at large radial distances, with the decay rate governed by the radius of the wormhole and constant parameters given by \(\ell\).
-These parameters determine the peak strength and control the decay rate.
-The profile of this effective potential is presented in Figure \ref{fig:1}.
-It represents a purely repulsive interaction, excluding bound-state solutions, and is thus suitable for modeling scattering phenomena, tunneling, and resonance effects.
+which structurally resembles the well-known Pöschl-Teller potential, a prototypical exactly solvable model in quantum mechanics.
+This potential reaches its maximum at the wormhole throat $\rho=0$ and decays rapidly toward zero as $\rho$ increases, with the rate of decay modulated by the curvature scale and angular momentum parameter $\ell$.
+The profile of $V_{\text{eff}}(\rho)$, illustrated in Figure \ref{fig:1}, signifies a purely repulsive interaction, precluding the existence of physical and stable circular photon orbits.

-Next, we analyze wave dynamics in this curved background by solving the corresponding Helmholtz equation.
-We rewrite the wave equation in a one-dimensional Schrödinger-like form with the purely repulsive effective potential:
+We then extend our study to wave optics by solving the scalar wave equation in this background.
+Reformulating the problem in the form of a one-dimensional Schrödinger equation with an effective potential, we obtain

-Here, \(\frac{l}{a}\) represents the curvature radius of the optical wormhole.
-The potential exhibits different behaviors at short and large distances, reflecting the geometric properties of the underlying spacetime.
-As \(\rho \to 0\), the hyperbolic cosine term approaches \(\cosh\left( \frac{a}{l} \rho \right) \approx 1\), leading to: